Mo3bassia/react-quiz-app/README.md

 - **Interactive UI**: Provides an interactive user interface with immediate feedback.
 - **Progress Tracking**: Tracks the user's progress throughout the quiz.
 - **High Score Tracking**: Keeps track of the highest score achieved.
+- **Level Selection**: Choose the difficulty level of the quiz (Easy, Medium, Hard, or All).
+- **Review Answers**: Ability to review questions, see correct answers, and compare them with your own responses.

 ## Technologies and Libraries Used 🛠️